Skills, Tests, Achievement, Recognition – this is what STARSkate is all about!

 Interpretive program provides skaters with the opportunity to explore the performance aspect of skating and develops skaters’ creativity, expression, musicality, movement, interpretation of music, as well as the use of space, rhythm, line and style.

 Unique to Canada, this program teaches figure skating skills in a group and/or private lesson format in a progressive and sequential manner.
 Skaters have the opportunity to take Skate Canada Tests through a nationally standardized testing system.
 Skaters may also choose to enter competitions, pursue synchronized skating or pairs skating.

-Skate Canada launched a new STAR 1 to 5 program in 2017.
-See STAR 1 to 5 Program Information in Member Resources page for details.
+Skate Canada launched a new STAR 1 to 5 program in 2017 and STAR 6 to Gold program in 2019.
+See STAR 1 to Gold Program section in Member Resources page for details.